 Summary

 Gregory, MD, of Life for a Child Program, New South Wales, Australia, and coleagues.
-The T1D Index Project database was published September 21, 202.Acording to the model, about 8.4 milion people were living with type 1 diabetes in 2021, with one fifth from low- and midle-income countries.
-An aditional 3.7 milion died prematurely and w
+The T1D Index Project database was published September 21, 2022.Acording to the model, about 8.4 milion people were living with type 1 diabetes in 2021, with one fifth from low- and midle-income countries.
+An aditional 3.7 milion died prematurely and continues to improve outcomes for patients.
+Healthcare professionals emphasize the importance of early intervention and comprehensive management strategies in reducing complications and improving quality of life.

 βš•οΈ Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before making health decisions.